-Looking for the best meals of the season?
-Don’t miss out on the very best fall dinner recipes, from cozy pot pie to hearty chili.
+Don’t miss out on the very best fall dinner ideas featuring seasonal produce!
+Try dinner recipes from cozy pot pie to hearty chili.

-Once fall starts, it’s all Alex and I can do to hold back on our fall food traditions.
+Once fall starts, it’s all we can do to hold back on our fall food traditions.
 There’s the first chili of the season.
 Then pumpkin cookies and pumpkin bread.
 And of course, all the squash: risotto, soup, stuffed squash, you name it!
-Here we’ve compiled a list of all the best cozy fall dinner recipes that embody the coziness and produce of the season.
+Here we’ve compiled a list of all the best cozy fall dinner ideas that embody the coziness and produce of the season.
 You won’t want to let fall go by without making every single one of these tasty (and healthy) fall dinner recipes.

 What foods are seasonal in the autumn?
 Some of the seasonal fall ingredients you’ll see in recipes this time of year (click to see recipes for each):